Mississippi Valley Council: Order of the Arrow

 The Mississippi Valley Council is served by the Black Hawk Lodge.

 Legacy Lodges

 Maheengun Lodge was originally chartered in 1938 to the Saukee Area Council located in Quincy, Illinois.
 The totem of Maheengun Lodge was the wolf.
 In 1994, Saukee Area Council merged with Southeastern Iowa Council to form Mississippi Valley Council.
 In 1995, the two lodges (Maheengun Lodge and Silver Tomahawk Lodge) merged and became Ka-Ti Mississippi Lodge.
 In 1997, the lodges were "un-merged" and Maheengun Lodge and Silver Tomahawk Lodge were recharted.
 In 2000, the lodges were told that the council would only receive one lodge charter for the year 2003.
 Maheengun Lodge and Silver Tomahawk merged to form Black Hawk Lodge with two chapters, Maheengun Chapter and Silver Tomahawk Chapter.
-These two chapters were eventually disbanded in 2005 when the Silver Tomahawk Chapter seceded to form the Tribe of the Silver Tomahawk, a local level honor society exclusive to the council.
+These two chapters were eventually disbanded in 2005 when the Silver Tomahawk Chapter seceded to form the Tribe of the Silver Tomahawk, a local level honor society exclusive to Camp Eastman.